 The word 'safari' actually has its origins in Tanzania, which should give travellers some idea of the region's game viewing prestige.
 Safari is a Swahili word meaning 'journey', and there are unlimited safari options in Tanzania that can be tailor-made by any number of capable and well-established tour operators, with accommodation ranging from luxury lodges to simple camping.
 A journey by vehicle, foot, horseback or hot air balloon into prime game-viewing country is an experience not to be missed.

 The best time of year to go on safari in Tanzania is generally between June and October, during the dry season, but there is some variation depending on region and desired activities.
-The Great Migration is best viewed in June and July in the Serengeti, but this famous national park is also special in January and February which is calving season.
+The Great Migration is best viewed in June and July in the Serengeti, but this famous national park is also special in January and February when it is calving season.
 The southern and western parks are at their best between June and October.
 The wet season in April and May is best avoided as road travel can become difficult and game viewing can be compromised.